 - Direct invasion of surrounding tissue

-- Via the blood vessels
+- Via blood vessels

-- Via the lymph vessels.
+- Via lymph vessels (the lymphatic system)

 How can one tell if cancer has spread to the lymph nodes?